CAAPIM/Microgateway/get-started/get-further/AWS_Integration_Quickstart.md

 ## How to Call Service Endpoints <a name="CallServiceEndpoints"></a>
 Different AWS service and AWS method required different parameters.
 To make API calls to endpoints easier, all the method parameters are pass-in as part of the <b>body</b> (ie. payload) of your api call to the endpoints.
 The payload is pass-in as a JSON format.
 For example, if you were going to call an API using curl command.
-The body would be pass-in as the '-D' option of the command.
+The body would be pass-in as the '-d' option of the command.

 curl -H "Content-Type: application/json" -X POST -d '{"parameter_name_1":"its_value","parameter_name_2":"its_value"}' http://localhost:8080/service_end_point